dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 ![Avoid compiler padding by rearranging the fields.
 Blank cells represent compiler padding.](../../img/memory-access-opts/AvoidPadding.png){#fig:AvoidPadding width=90%}

-[TODO]: maybe say a few words about Pointer tagging.

 ### Field Reordering

-[TODO]: Search for a good example for a case study using `perf mem record && perf annotate --data-type`.

 Reordering fields in a data structure can also be beneficial for another reason.
 Consider an example in [@lst:FieldReordering].
 Suppose that the `Soldier` structure is used to track thousands of units on the battlefield of a game.
 The game has three phases: battle, movement, and trade.
 During the battle phase, the `attack`, `defense`, and `health` fields are accessed together.
 During the movement phase, the `coords`, and `speed` fields are accessed.
 During the trade phase, only the `money` field is accessed.